 Frank Zalot of Hadley depicted on stamp and in film about World War II in New Zealand

-Frank Zalot holds a photo of himself and medals from World War II at his home in Hadley.
-Purchase photo reprints »
+Frank Zalot holds a photo of himself and medals from World War II Wednesday at his Purchase photo reprints »

 HADLEY — When Frank Zalot was the postmaster in Hadley from 1964 to 1984, he recognized the importance of commemorative stamps, but he never dreamed that he’d one day be pictured on one.